digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/argocd.md

 Leave on the default values, then press on the `Synchronize` button at the top and watch how Argo CD cascades the sync operation to all applications:

 ![Argo CD Starter Kit Apps WebUI Sync Progress](assets/images/argocd_apps_sync_progress.png)

+**Important note:**

+The Velero application deployment will fail, and left on purpose in the `SyncError` state as an exercise for the reader to get familiar and learn how to diagnose application problems in Argo CD.
+Please consult the **Hints** section below to see how to diagnose Argo CD applications issues.

 If everything goes well, all applications should have a green border and status should be `Healthy` and `Synced`.
 The bootstrapping process is a one-time operation.
 On subsequent Git changes for each application, Argo CD will detect the drift and apply required changes.
 Argo CD is using a `polling mechanism` by default, to detect changes in your Git repository.
 The default `refresh interval` is set to `3 minutes`.
 Instead of relying on a polling mechanism, you can also leverage the power of Git webhooks.
 Please visit the official documentation website to learn how to create and configure Argo CD to use Git [webhooks](https://argo-cd.readthedocs.io/en/stable/operator-manual/webhook).